Stand by Me Doraemon: Plot

-After seeing his older self rejecting Shizuka's invitation to a mountain climbing, Nobita disguises himself as his older self to help Shizuka, who becomes separated from her group during a heavy blizzard.
-His efforts to help Shizuka do more harm to himself, but this makes Shizuka feel that she has to accompany Nobita, saying "Yes" before collapsing from the cold she contracted from her earlier conversation with Nobita.
+After seeing his older self rejecting Shizuka's invitation to mountain climbing, Nobita disguises himself as his older self to help Shizuka, who becomes separated from her group during a heavy blizzard.
+His efforts to help Shizuka do more harm to himself, but make Shizuka feel that she has to accompany Nobita, saying "Yes" before collapsing from the cold she contracted from her earlier conversation with Nobita.
 Forcing himself to remember the moment, the two are rescued by Nobita's older self, who recalled the memory.
 Nobita learns from his older self that Shizuka was answering to latter's proposition to marry her.
-It means that Shizuka will indeed marry Nobita.
+Meaning that Shizuka will indeed marry Nobita.
 After hearing that Shizuka's father has also accepted Nobita as his daughter's spouse, Nobita and Doraemon return to the present timeline.
 Nobita visits Shizuka declaring that he will make her happy whatever it takes.

 As Nobita's future has been changed for the better, Doraemon's programming commands him to return to the future in 48 hours.
-Noticing that Doraemon has a hard time leaving due to his worry for Nobita, Nobita confronts and has a brutal fight with Gian to prove that he is able to defend himself without Doraemon.
+Noticing that Doraemon has a hard time leaving due to his worry for him, Nobita confronts and has a brutal fight with Gian to prove that he can defend himself without Doraemon.
 Seeing that Nobita refuses to give up, Gian forfeits as Doraemon tearfully takes Nobita home before leaving in peace the next day.
 During April Fools, Nobita is tricked by Gian into believing that Doraemon has returned.
 In anger, he drinks a solution Doraemon gave to him, which makes the opposite of everything the consumer says comes true.
 Finishing his retribution against Suneo (who was chased by a dog trying to bite him) and Gian (who was being dragged away by his mother, who was preparing to punish him), Nobita goes back home while lamenting that Doraemon will never return.
-To his surprise, Doraemon suddenly returns and tells Nobita that he has gotten permission to stay with him because Nobita said that Doraemon would never return, still with the effects of the potion, and it became a truth.
+To his surprise, Doraemon suddenly returns and tells Nobita that he has gotten permission to stay with him because Nobita said that Doraemon would never return, still with the effects of the potion, and the opposite became true.
 They both hug and cry in happiness.

 Production

-In 2011, the producers said that, "Different from the other Doraemon films, this will be a special film".
+In 2011, the producers said: "Different from the other Doraemon films, this will be a special film".
 The production team spent 18 months on the character design and CGI animation began after the film recorded the voice of characters.